10. Planning and Workflow Patterns¶

 Why This Chapter?¶

-This chapter covers planning patterns that help agents efficiently handle complex, long-running tasks.
+This chapter covers planning patterns that help agents handle complex, long-running work without getting lost.

 Real-World Case Study¶